CumpsD/chainflip-insights/README.md

 ## What is FLIP InfoBot?

 This is a bot created to analyze swap data from Chainflip protocol and present the information in a user-friendly format.
 The bot utilizes APIs to gather and process the swap data, and then present the relevant information in a readable and understandable manner for users.
-It can broadcast swap, incoming liquidity, epoch, funding, redemption, CEX FLIP movement per day, CFE versions per validator, last 24h of Volume on Chainflip, and when swap limits change.
-More analytics can be added as necessary.
+It can broadcast swap, incoming liquidity, epoch, funding, redemption, CEX FLIP movement per day, CFE versions per validator, last 24h of Volume on Chainflip, when swap limits change and much more.

 ## Where does it broadcast the data?

-FLIP InfoBot can broadcast Chainflip data on popular crypto-heavy platform such as Discord, Telegram, Twitter/X and Mastodon.
+FLIP InfoBot can broadcast Chainflip data on popular crypto-heavy platforms such as Discord, Telegram, Twitter/X and Mastodon.

 * Twitter: https://twitter.com/ChainflipBot
 * Discord: https://discord.gg/chainflip-community